-We have written an extensive guide here, covering everything you need to consider for your first year and the ones that follow.
-However we would advise that good sketch book, set of pens and a scale ruler will get you through your first day.
-As you progress, most of what is on our list gradually becomes a necessity.
+We have written an extensive guide here, covering everything you need to consider for your first year and the ones to follow.
+However we would advise that a good sketch book, set of pens and a scale ruler will get you through your first day, then as you progress, most of what is on our list gradually becomes a necessity.

-Which whilst there are a fair few items to consider and buy, a lot of them will last you the duration of your studying and into working.
+Which whilst there are a fair few items to consider and buy, a lot of them will last you the duration of your studying and into your career.

 What is architecture school like?

-Architecture school is much more like a casual class room environment than many of your non architecture friends will experience, with their formal one of two lectures a day timetable.
+Architecture school is much more like a casual class room environment than many of your non architecture friends will experience, with their more formal timetable of daily lectures.

-When working on a project and to do well, it requires a lot more time invested into it than this.
+When working on a project (and in order to do well), architecture school requires a lot more time invested into it.

-But don’t think that it is all hard work, it is an immensely fun course to study, that once you know everyone, becomes even better being able to study with friends.
+But don’t think that it’s all hard work, it is an immensely fun subject to study, that once you have gotten to know everyone, only gets better with the opportunities to study with friends.

-In terms of the projects and exercises you will work on, Archdaily have an excellent little article here that breaks down the classic projects your professors will give to you.
+In terms of the projects and assignments you will work on, Archdaily has an excellent little article here that breaks down the classic projects your professors will give to you.

 Backup your work

-Easily forgotten but vitally important is backing up your work, learn to do this at the end of each day if you can, and carry an external hardrive to copy files over to.
+Easily forgotten but vitally important is backing up your work, learn to do this at the end of each day if you can, and carry an external hard drive to copy your files over to.

 Do not underestimate the power of models, they are immensely engaging and often do a far better job of explaining a scheme than an image can.